LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Evaluation

-0.06in {\bf D. Need for stochastic framework: } We evaluate the importance of random variables (RVs) for the determination of latency.
+We evaluate the importance of random variables (RVs) for the determination of latency.
 We do so by showing the difference in the latency of the packets when we model the UE preparation time ($l_1$) and gNB processing time ($p_4$) with and without RVs.
 In \cref{fig:random_variables}, we observe that the distribution of the latency of the packets is different when we model the $l_1$ and $p_4$ with RVs.
-The Wasserstein distance between the model and Real-World is \num{0.056} when we do not model the RVs and \num{0.027} when we do, which is a significant improvement.
+The Wasserstein distance between the model and real-world measurements is \num{0.056} when we do not model the RVs and \num{0.027} when we do, which is a significant improvement.